 The predictive AutoFill feature in Excel can save you time when you are entering lots of similar information in a column.
 Excel includes some handy time-saving features to autofill your data.
 In this article, we will discuss 6 methods of predictive autofill in Excel.
 So, let’s go through the entire article to understand the topic properly.

-6 Methods to Perform Predictive AutoFill in Excel
+How to Perform Predictive AutoFill in Excel: 6 Easy Ways

 For ease of understanding, we are going to use a List of Students.
 This dataset includes Serial No. and Name in columns B and C respectively.